Porges/ways-to-play/src/games/pigeon-tickets/index.md

 (<span lang="zh">堂</span>) were established, the banks would often be tied to a particular <span lang="zh-Latn">tong</span>.[@EncyclopediaOfKeno p.
 8]

+There were different ways to select the winning numbers.
+The drawing of numbers was performed publicly to assure bettors that the game was fair.
+A Sydney newspaper report of a court case from 1886 gives the following method:{%fn%}The same method is described in Melbourne in 1876.[@InAChineseLotteryShop p.
+7]{%endfn%} 80 pieces of paper with one character each were rolled up and then mixed in a jar.
+From this jar, the pieces of paper were divided into four bowls, 20 tickets per bowl.
+Next, four pieces of wood engraved with a character each and then wrapped in paper (to hide the characters) were randomly placed, one in each bowl.
+Four pieces of paper with matching characters were rolled up and presented to an onlooker to select one, and the wooden pieces were unwrapped to reveal their characters and find the matching bowl.
+The 20 winning numbers from this bowl were then read out.[@ChineseGamblingInSydney]

+{% image src="drawing_the_lottery.jpg" alt="" size="wide" noborder=true
+    license="cc0" %}

+A depiction of the drawing of tickets, with an inset ticket (Australia, 1876).[@InAChineseLotteryShop]

+{% imageEnd %}

 ## Spread to other countries

 {% image src="../../maps/PigeonTickets.svg" alt="" size="wide" %}